Sedation Dentistry In Pittsburgh

 More complex treatments may require drugs that can induce deeper sedation, causing a loss of feeling and reducing consciousness in order to relieve both pain and anxiety.
 Deep sedation may be recommended in certain procedures for children or others who have severe anxiety or who have difficulty controlling their movements.
 General anesthesia is not used in the dental office and can only safely be administered in a hospital setting.

 Dentists use the pain and anxiety control techniques mentioned above to treat tens of millions of patients safely every year.
 Even so, taking any medication involves a certain amount of risk.
-That’s why Dr. Roll urges you to take an active role in your oral health care.
+That’s why Dr. Roll and Dr. Williams urge you to take an active role in your oral health care.
 This includes knowing your health status and telling us about any illnesses or health conditions, whether you are taking any medication (prescription or non-prescription), and whether you’ve ever had any problems such as allergic reactions to any medications.
 It also includes understanding the risks and benefits involved in dental treatment, so that you can make the best decisions about the treatment that is right for you.

 Our philosophy is to administer the least amount of medications to COMFORTABLY perform the necessary procedures.
 This may be as little as local anesthesia only (90% of procedures performed in our office are comfortably accomplished with only local anesthesia), to nitrous oxide (also known as “laughing gas”), to oral sedation (i.e. ativan, which is similar to valium), to conscious sedation.
 Conscious sedation is performed by delivering sedative medications through an IV.
 In our office this level of sedation is performed by a dental anesthesiology group, Dental Anesthesia Associates.
 Dental Anesthesia Associates have worked in our office since 1981.
 We believe this is the safest way to sedate our patients who require this level of anesthesia.
 Fortunately, 99.9% of patients requiring anesthesia in our office do not require general anesthesia.
 When Dental Anesthesia Associates services are required they come to our office as an independent contractor, meaning they bill the patient directly for their services.

-CHECK OUR PATIENT
+CHECK OUR